I absolutely love this recipe.

 Instructions:

-Add the egg, molasses and vanilla and continue to pulse this mixture stopping once or twice to scrape down the sides of the bowl.
+Add the egg, molasses, and vanilla and continue to pulse this mixture, stopping once or twice to scrape down the sides of the bowl.
 Continue to run the food processor until the dough pulls together and is smooth and shiny.
-Divide the dough in two equal parts and shape each half into a round disk.
+Divide the dough into two equal parts and shape each half into a round disk.

 Refrigerate the dough for at least 10 minutes or up to 3 days.

-If the dough has been in the refrigerator longer that 10 minutes, remove it from the refrigerator and let it warm at room temperature for 10 minutes before rolling.
+If the dough has been in the refrigerator longer than 10 minutes, remove it from the refrigerator and let it warm at room temperature for 10 minutes before rolling.

 On a lightly floured surface roll out one disk about 1/3 inch thick and begin to cut out your favorite shapes.
 Always start at one side of the dough and try to fit the shapes together as closely as possible to avoid waste.